Ric Weiland: Death

 Weiland died by suicide by gunshot on June 24, 2006.
 Besides his longstanding HIV diagnosis, he was reported to have suffered from clinical depression.
 Survivors include his partner Mike Schaefer as well as two nieces and two nephews in Oregon and Washington.
+Weiland is the subject of Aaron Bear's eponymous documentary Yes I Am: The Ric Weiland Story.
+Narrated by Zachary Quinto, featuring Bill Gates and co-produced by Fenton Bailey, Randy Barbato and Wes Hurley, the film won Special Recognition Award at GLAAD Media Awards in 2024.